 - The spouse will then receive a copy of the petition.

-- The spouse might either consent to divorce or file a divorce suit.
+- The spouse may either consent to divorce or file a divorce suit.

-- The case’s facts will determine the procedure’s conclusion.
+- The facts of the case will determine the conclusion of the procedure.

-- In the mutual consent divorce case, the parties must demonstrate that they have lived separately for more than a year.
+- In the case of divorce by mutual consent, the parties must demonstrate that they have lived separately for more than a year.

 - The parties are granted six months to contemplate their divorce.